-The National Hemophilia Foundation defines bleeding disorders as a group of disorders that share the inability to form a proper blood clot.
+The National Bleeding Disorders Foundation defines bleeding disorders as a group of disorders that share the inability to form a proper blood clot.
 They are characterized by extended bleeding after injury, surgery, trauma or menstruation.

 We have many programs, educational opportunities, and events to help individuals and their families connect to the South Carolina bleeding disorders community.
 BDASC also provides networking and support services.